salsa-rs/salsa/book/src/tuning.md

 # Tuning Salsa

-## Cache Eviction (LRU)
+## Cache Eviction

-Salsa supports Least Recently Used (LRU) cache eviction for tracked functions.
-By default, memoized values are never evicted (unbounded cache).
-You can enable LRU eviction by specifying a capacity at compile time:
+By default, memoized values are never evicted.
+You can enable adaptive, generational eviction with the existing `lru` option:

 ```rust
 #[salsa::tracked(lru = 128)]